Gustav Stresemann: Foreign minister 1923–1929

+The Treaties were signed in October 1925 at Locarno.
+Germany officially recognized its post-World War I western border for the first time, guaranteed peace with France and Belgium and pledged to observe the demilitarization of the Rhineland.
+If the terms of the treaty were broken, the signatories (including Britain) promised to come to the aid of the country against which the violation had taken place.
 Stresemann was not willing to conclude a similar treaty with the Second Polish Republic: "There will be no Locarno of the east" he said in 1925.
-However, in 1925 he did sign arbitration agreements with both Poland and the First Czechoslovak Republic to ensure that any future conflict would be settled by impartial arbitration, rather than by the use of force.
-By 1929 his policy was “detente with Poland,” and strengthening good economic relationships.
+He hoped to use Polish economic difficulties to force a peaceful adjustment of the Polish border in Germany's favor.
+However, as part of the Locarno Treaties, he signed arbitration agreements with both Poland and the First Czechoslovak Republic to ensure that any future conflict would be settled by impartial arbitration rather than by the use of force.
+By 1929 his policy was “detente with Poland” and strengthening good economic relationships.